heistp/irtt/README.md

 	 - IRTT has a three-way handshake to prevent test traffic redirection from spoofed source IPs.
 	 - IRTT can fill the payload (if included) with random or arbitrary data.
-   - On Windows, ping has a precision of 0.5ms, while IRTT uses high resolution timer functions for a precision of 100ns (high resolution wall clock only available on Windows 8 or Windows 2012 Server and later).
+   - On some Windows versions, ping has a precision of 0.5ms, while IRTT uses high resolution timer functions for a precision of 100ns (high resolution wall clock only available on Windows 8 or Windows 2012 Server and later).

-   Also note the following behavioral differences between ping and IRTT:

-   - IRTT makes a stateful connection to the server, whereas ping is stateless.
-   - By default, ping waits for a reply before sending its next request, while IRTT keeps sending requests on the specified interval regardless of whether or not replies are received.
-The effect of this, for example, is that a fixed-length pause in server packet processing (with packets buffered during the pause) will look like a single high RTT in ping, and multiple high then descending RTTs in IRTT for the duration of the maximum RTT.

 2) Is there a public server I can use?